imleafar/SalaryAPI/README.md

 ## Building the server Using Docker

-It is possible to build the server using Docker.
-To [download this tool go to the Docker website] (https://docs.docker.com/compose/install/).
+It is possible to build the server using Docker. /n To download this tool go to the Docker website (https://docs.docker.com/compose/install/).
-You will also need the latest version of python found at https://www.python.org/downloads/ To build and run the server using this tool, just use the commands:
+/n You will also need the latest version of python found at https://www.python.org/downloads/ /n To build and run the server using this tool, just use the commands:

 ```